DockStudios/jmon/docs/step_reference.md

 * contains - Checks that the provided records exist in the response
 * count - Checks the number of records in the response
 * min_count - Checks the minimum number of records in the response
+* cname - Ensure a CNAME is present in the check

 ```
 - dns: www.google.co.uk